(Reuters) - Reaction to the death of Nelson Mandela, South Africa's anti-apartheid hero and first black president, on Thursday at age 95.

 Irish Prime Minister Enda Kenny: "The name Mandela stirred our conscience and our hearts.
 It became synonymous with the pursuit of dignity and freedom across the globe.
 Today, a great light has been extinguished.
 The boy from the Transkei has finished his long walk.
 His journey transformed not just South Africa, but humanity itself."

 New Zealand Prime Minister John Key: "Nelson Mandela was an inspirational leader, and a remarkable man. ...
-For years he symbolised South Africa's hope for a future free from apartheid.
+For years he symbolized South Africa's hope for a future free from apartheid.
 Mr. Mandela was a force for change, not only in South Africa, but around the world."

 Brazilian President Dilma Rousseff: "The biggest personality of the XX century, Mandela conducted with passion and intelligence one of the most important processes of human emancipation in contemporary history - the end of apartheid in South Africa.
 His fight morphed itself into a paradigm, not only for the African continent but also for those who fight for freedom, justice and equality."

 FIFA President Sepp Blatter: "He and I shared an unwavering belief in the extraordinary power of football to unite people in peace and friendship, and to teach basic social and educational values as a school of life.
-When he was honoured and cheered by the crowd at Johannesburg's Soccer City stadium on 11 July 2010, it was as a man of the people, a man of their hearts, and it was one of the most moving moments I have ever experienced.
+When he was honored and cheered by the crowd at Johannesburg's Soccer City stadium on 11 July 2010, it was as a man of the people, a man of their hearts, and it was one of the most moving moments I have ever experienced.
 For him, the World Cup in South Africa truly was 'a dream come true.'
 Nelson Mandela will stay in our hearts forever."

 Venezuelan President Nicolas Maduro: "Nine months since the passing of our comandante (Hugo Chavez), another giant of the people of the world passed away today.
 Madiba you will live forever!"